Beyond Words: Enhancing Desire, Emotion, and Sentiment Recognition with Non-Verbal Cues: SyDES

-To achieve stable modal fusion, a gate-based fusion mechanism is used to combine intermediate image projections and text features:
+To stabilize fuse textual context, a gate-based fusion mechanism is used:

-As utilizing $D_{i,n}^{\mathrm{in}}$ as the query and $W_{i,n}^{\mathrm{comb}}$ as the key and value, we leverage textual semantic information to compel the masked image reconstruction process to perceive verbal cues, thereby facilitating the generation of reconstructed images with cross-modal characteristics.
-The image decoder predicts the pixel values of masked image patches and a sub-image-level global representation:
+As utilizing $D_{i,n}^{\mathrm{in}}$ as the query and $U_{i,n}^{\mathrm{img}}$ as the key and value, we leverage textual semantic information to compel the masked image reconstruction process to perceive verbal cues, and attained decode:

-where $\widetilde{X}_{i,n}^{p}$ denotes the predicted pixel value for the $p$-th masked patch in the $n$-th sub-image of the $i$-th high-resolution image, $\overline{M}_{i,n}$ represents the set of masked indices in the $n$-th sub-image of the $i$-th high-resolution image, and $\mathrm{ImgDec}$ refers to the text-guided image decoder.
-Furthermore, the decoder outputs a set of sub-image-level global representation $z_{i,n} \in \mathbb{R}^{n \times C_{2}}$, which is used for subsequent aggregation and similarity loss calculation to better maintain modal alignment between fine-grained local features and global visual representations.
+where $\widetilde{X}_{i,n}^p \in \mathbb{R}^{(P+1)\times C_2}$ is the predicted pixel value for the $p$-th masked patch, and $z_{i,n}\in\mathbb{R}^{C_2}$ is a sub-image-level representation used for fine-grained alignment and revision.
+Through this \textit{text-guided reconstruction}, the image features are refined to be semantically consistent with the accompanying text.